sedc-codecademy/sedc7-06-csharpadvanced/g4/Class 5/README.md

 * Cat( from Pet ) with IsLazy and LivesLeft
 * Fish( from Pet ) with color, size

-### Create Static Db class for every pet separately
+### Create Static Db class with list for every pet separately

 ### Create a generic service class that can work for any pet and can:
 * Add pet to Db
 * Remove pet from Db by input Name